 Other canon notes and references

-- Coming to terms with the horror of Cedric's death over many weeks was the reason Harry could suddenly see the invisible Thestrals pulling the carriages from Hogsmeade to Hogwarts at the beginning of his Fifth Year (OP10, Pm :Thestrals).
-Harry actually witnessed Cedric's death, unlike the flash of green light when his parents died, or the death of Quirrell which happened after Harry passed out ( JKR ).
+Trying to come to terms with the horror of Cedric's death over many weeks was the reason Harry could suddenly see the invisible Thestrals pulling the carriages from Hogsmeade to Hogwarts at the beginning of his Fifth Year (OP10, Pm).
+Harry actually witnessed Cedric's death, unlike the flash of green light when his parents died, or the death of Quirrell which happened after Harry passed out (JKR).

-- Cedric's father became bitter in his old age that his beloved son was "the spare," while Harry survived and became hero of the Wizarding World (CC1.6).
+Cedric's father Amos Diggory became bitter in his old age that his beloved son was "the spare", while Harry survived and became hero of the Wizarding World (CC1.6).

 Cedric is a fifth-year in PA, which takes place in 1993-1994.
 In GF, then, he's a sixth year student, but he's old enough to participate in the Triwizard Tournament, just like Angelina Johnson.
 Like her, his birthday must be in the early fall, between the beginning of school and October 31.